sirlucjan/lucjan-kernels/README.md

 # https://github.com/sirlucjan/lucjan-kernels/tree/master/depends
 _zstd_modules=
 ```
-###### Remember that to do this you need to install modified versions of mkinitcpio (mkinitcpio-zstd).
+###### Remember that to do this you need to install modified version of mkinitcpio (mkinitcpio-zstd).
 To do this, run the following command:

 ```
 cd /some_path/lucjan-kernels/depends/package_name